Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Cooling 3.8 Cooling elements help at the margin, but it’s still an all-foam bed that can hold warmth in a hot room.
+Cooling 3.8 The cooling elements help some, but this is still an all-foam bed that can hold warmth in a hot room.

-Motion Isolation 4.4 Shared-bed movement stayed muted in Jenna/Ethan testing; one of the clearest strengths.
+Motion Isolation 4.4 Shared-bed movement stayed muted in our couple testing and remained one of the mattress’s biggest strengths.

-Edge Support 3.4 Fine for occasional edge sitting, but long sits feel less supported than hybrid edges.
+Edge Support 3.4 Fine for occasional edge use, though long sits feel less supported than on many hybrids.

-Overall Score 3.9 A well-balanced, quiet all-foam option with strong pressure relief and predictable trade-offs at the edge and in bounce.
+Overall Score 3.9 A quiet, balanced all-foam option with strong pressure relief and predictable trade-offs in edge support, bounce, and cooling.

 Limitations